Arch-Network/book/src/program/account.md

 If an account `is_executable: true`, then the account is considered to be a [program]; conversely, if an account `is_executable: false`, then it is considered to be a data account, meaning that it only serves to hold and manage state of a program.

+#### Key Concepts
+- Accounts can store up to 10MB of data, which can consist of either executable program code or program state
+- Every account has a [UTXO].
+The UTXO is used to anchor the state change to bitcoin.
+- New Account Creation: Only the System Program can create a new account
+- Space Allocation: Sets the byte capacity for the data field of an account
+- Data Modification: Modifies the data field of an account

 ```rust,ignore
 #[derive(Clone)]
 #[repr(C)]